Chart Color Schemes

 Mount Ommaney has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-The performance of a region is significantly impacted by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified three key projects that are expected to influence this area: Centenary Motorway Upgrade Planning, Mt Ommaney Shopping Centre Entertainment Precinct, McLeod Country Golf Club Retirement Village, and Connectwest Industrial Park.
-The following list provides details on those projects considered most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified three projects that may affect this region: Centenary Motorway Upgrade Planning, Mt Ommaney Shopping Centre Entertainment Precinct, McLeod Country Golf Club Retirement Village, and Connectwest Industrial Park.
+The following details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.